Omdena-NIC-Nepal/capstone-project-bnusuwal/README.md

 ### 🌍 Project Overview

-This project is an end-to-end data analysis and AI-based prediction system for forest fire occurrences in Nepal, with a special focus on vulnerable regions.
-Developed under the **Omdena-NIC Nepal Classroom Group B Capstone Project**, it empowers participants with hands-on experience in climate-focused machine learning solutions.
+## This project is an end-to-end data analysis and AI-based prediction system for forest fire occurrences in Nepal, with a special focus on vulnerable regions.

----

 ### 🎯 Project Goals